The Famous WordPress 5-Minute Installation For Non-Techies

 As we explain in this tutorial, the easiest and fastest way to install WordPress on your domain is using software installation scripts like Fantastico or Softaculous inside the cPanel hosting management console.

-(WordPress Installation Applications)
+(WordPress Installation Scripts)

 If you followed our WordPress Installation tutorials, you should have a web hosting account already set up with cPanel.

-If you need more information about choosing a web hosting provider, see this tutorial:
+For more information about choosing a web hosting provider, see this tutorial:

 If you already have a web hosting account set up with cPanel, then see this tutorial to learn how to install WordPress with a couple of mouse clicks: